ServerMonkey/add-to-hosts/README.md

 ## DESCRIPTION

 Easier manage the /etc/hosts file.
 Does not allow aliases.
-But you can add Aliases manually.
+But you can add them manually.
 If the host already exists in /etc/hosts, the current target hostname/IP/FQDN will be overwritten.